-Do not confuse him with Coco Chanel, the fashion icon.
+Don’t confuse him with Coco Chanel, the fashion icon.
 This Coco was a gay, pudgy, bald character actor whom I admired a great deal, for reasons you can easily grasp.
-He worked steadily for over three decades in commercials, television, films, and stage.
+He worked steadily for over three decades in commercials, television, film and stage.

-Coco’s career climax came with the role of a struggling gay actor and buddy to a boozy Broadway actress played by Marsha Mason in the film Only When I Laugh (1981), adapted by Neil Simon from his play The Gingerbread Lady.
-As the supportive friend who wants to be a “big, big star,” Coco was winsome, waggish, winning, wise, and over the top gay.
-He received a well-deserved Academy Award nomination as Supporting Actor for his work in the film.
+Coco’s career climax came with the role of a struggling gay actor and buddy to a boozy Broadway actor played by Marsha Mason in the comedy-drama film Only When I Laugh (1981), adapted by Neil Simon from his play The Gingerbread Lady.
+As the supportive friend who wants to be a “big, big star”, Coco was winsome, waggish, winning, wise, and over the top gay.
+He received a well-deserved Academy Award nomination for his work in the film.

 Coco is associated with the works of one of my favorite playwrights, openly gay Terrence McNally.
-He played in an Off-Broadway double-bill of McNally one-act plays, Sweet Eros/Witness (1968), followed by his Here’s Where I Belong, a disastrous Broadway musical adaptation of East Of Eden (1968) that closed on opening night.
-McNally and Coco had greater success with Next (1969) which ran for more than 700 performances and won Coco a Drama Desk Award for Outstanding Performance.
+McNally was one of the earliest public figures to be taken by COVID-19 (March 2020).
+Coco played in an Off-Broadway double-bill of McNally one-act plays, Sweet Eros/Witness (1968), followed by his Here’s Where I Belong, a disastrous Broadway musical adaptation of East Of Eden (1968) that closed on opening night.
+Coco had complained to McNally: “Why doesn’t anybody ever write a play for a fat character actor?”
+McNally responded by writing Next (1969) which ran for more than 700 performances and won Coco a Drama Desk Award.

 Always terrific in every project, usually playing a sad-sack, some of Coco’s other film roles include: Ensign Pulver (1964), Tell Me That You Love Me, Junie Moon (1970), Man Of La Mancha (1972), Such Good Friends (1971), A New Leaf (1971), as a silent film comedian in Merchant/Ivory‘s The Wild Party (1975), and The Muppets Take Manhattan (1984).